Gigaspaces/xap-docs/site/content/xap110adm/the-runtime-environment.markdown

 The system-wide configuration specifies settings which all components share, e.g. discovery (unicast/multicast), security, zones, etc. These are set using the `EXT_JAVA_OPTIONS` environment variable.

 The component-specific configuration specifies settings per component type, e.g. the GSC memory limit is greater than the GSM and LUS.
-These are set using one or more of the environment variables: `GSA_JAVA_OPTIONS`, `GSC_JAVA_OPTIONS`, `GSM_JAVA_OPTIONS`, `LUS_JAVA_OPTIONS`.
+These are set using one or more of the environment variables: `XAP_GSA_OPTIONS`, `XAP_GSC_OPTIONS`, `XAP_GSM_OPTIONS`, `XAP_LUS_OPTIONS`.

 {{%info%}}The component-specific configuration override the system-wide configuration. {{%/info%}}